shub200/animelist/README.md

 # animelist
-this is my frist git repo
+this is my first git repo

+ author - Shub200